rozek/node-red-contact-form-examples/README.md

 For the sake of simplicity, Node-RED always expects an HTTP GET request (even for form submission) with any form input passed as query parameters.
 The following parameters (and input element names) are expected:

 * **`name`**<br>may contain the name of the contacting user.
 It is optional, may be up to 80 characters long but must not contain any control characters
 * **`email`**<br>must contain the email address of the contacting user.
-It is mandatory, may be up to 255 characters long and must contain a valid email address.
+It is mandatory, may be up to 255 characters long and must contain a syntactically valid email address.
 * **`message`**<br>must contain the actual message to be sent.
 It is mandatory and may contain between 3 and 32768 characters
 * **`privacy`**<br>must contain the text "`agreed`".
-In the form, this parameter is represented by a checkbox which - when checked - indicates that the user has (read and) agreed to a "data privacy statement" which has to be provided on a separate web page
+In the form, this parameter is represented by a checkbox that - when checked - indicates that the user has (read and) agreed to a "data privacy statement" which has to be provided on a separate web page

 ![](user-feedback.png)